-As a community gardener, you are a steward of both your plot and the garden; you should compost what you grow and dispose of your garden wastes/weed in a safe and responsible way (example: using a Compost Bin).
-Please do not throw waste or weeds on the pathways, in the fields close by, or just beyond your plots.
+As a community gardener, you are a steward of both your plot and the garden.
+Each gardener should compost what you grow and dispose of your garden wastes/weed in a safe and responsible way (i.e. using a compost bin).
+Please do not throw waste or weeds on the pathways, in the fields close by or just beyond your plots.
 No waste receptacles for non-organic waste (garbage) shall be permitted on the garden site.
-The organization shall remove all garbage from the garden site immediately.
+The Garden Group shall remove all garbage from the garden site immediately.

-Requirements for Building a Community Garden
+Requirements for building a community

-Site Selection
+Site selection

 When selecting a site for a community garden you must consider the look of the site and ensure your garden will compliment it.
 You must also consider security and how it will be provided for the site.
-Site plans (see example below) are required upon submission of application; if you wish to expand your garden you must send your Community Developer a new site plan and a letter/email requesting the expansion.
-The Community Developer will have the final decision on the site plan which will be determined after a site meeting with the Review Team.
+Site plans (see example below) are required upon submission of application, if you wish to expand your garden you must send your Community Developer a new site plan and a written request, requesting the expansion.
+The Community Developer will have the final decision on the site plan which will be determined after a site meeting with the municipal employees.

-Site Maintenance
+Site maintenance

-When designing the layout of your Community Garden, please keep enough space for a lawn mower to move between your garden beds.
+When designing the layout of your community garden, please keep enough space for a lawn mower to move between your garden beds.
 Your society will be responsible for maintaining the area between the garden beds.
 The municipal contractors who cut the grass are not required to cut between your garden beds.